furrtek/SiliconRE/Konami/054539/README.md

 Pinout from Racing Force schematics.

-TODO: Check DFFSQs, they're probably DFFRQs (the /set is behind the output inverter).

 Channel data in 00~FF is stored in two 128-byte odd/even RAM blocks with full read/write access.
 Several addresses are used for internal storage of channel state and values.
 Access slots are tightly interleaved (1/4) so there's no CPU access delay.
 The current internal RAM access address comes from a lookup table stored in ROM A, which is read in a linear way during a 384-cycle (32 * 12) period.